Mini splits are supremely efficient, quiet, and effective systems; but can they lower humidity too?

-Yes, in fact they do remove moisture from indoor air; and they can do so in different ways, depending on your preference.
+You bet!
+In fact, they are great at removing moisture from indoor air and they can do so in different ways, depending on your preference.

-Just like any air conditioner, mini splits remove moisture during the cooling process.
+Just like any air conditioner, mini splits remove moisture during the cooling process, but with added flexibility you won't find anywhere else.

-Think of a hot, muggy day where the heat and humidity outside seems to stick to your skin.
+Think of a hot, muggy day where the heat and humidity outside seem to stick to your skin.
 Humidity makes heat even less bearable.

-Keeping air dry will make it easier to breathe, reduce the chance of mold growth, all while keeping your home more comfortable.
+Keeping air dry will make it easier to breathe and reduce the chance of mold growth, all while keeping your home more comfortable.
 It's a great way to improve all aspects of your indoor atmosphere.

 While in cooling mode, warm indoor air is drawn over a coil that's filled with cold refrigerant.
 The refrigerant absorbs the heat from the indoor air, dramatically reducing its temperature.